Running a server

 ... via Docker

 git-pages provides an OCI-compliant (Docker) container image built for each release as well as from the latest commit to the main branch.
+To quickly set up a server on port 3000 storing data in ./data, run:

 Configuration